SeaQL/seaql.github.io/Blog/blog/2023-11-25-openuk-award.md

 It is our honour to have been awarded by [OpenUK for the 2023 Award](https://openuk.uk/awards/) in the Software category!
 The award ceremony was a very memorable experience.
 A huge thanks to [Red Badger](https://red-badger.com/) who sponsored the software award.

-In case you wonder, SeaQL was founded in Hong Kong, and is based in the United Kingdom since 2023.
-Within this year, we released SeaStreamer, two major versions of SeaORM, a new version of Seaography, and have been busy working on a new project on the side.
+In 2023, we released SeaStreamer, two major versions of SeaORM, a new version of Seaography, and have been busy working on a new project on the side.

 We reached the milestone of 5k GitHub stars and 2M crates.io downloads mid-year.